 My golden BZP days were back on the old forum, when I was writing The Bohrok-Kal's Ramblings, Phovos's (Stolen) Diaries, Reading Over My Shoulder Is Dangerous To My Health and Virus - Curse of a Victory.

-The Bohrok-Kal's Ramblings has been fixed up and is now ready to read again!
+The Bohrok-Kal's Ramblings has been rebooted!
+Click here to read it!

 Posted Apr 07 2013 - 01:48 PM